jbyuki/instant.nvim/README.md

 * Virtual cursors with username of other clients

-* Follow/Spectate a user while he edits
+* Spectate a user while he edits

 * Builtin localhost server